-Students can print out the lecture noteshells from Sakai through Course Materials link.
+Students can print out the lecture noteshells from CANVAS through Course Resources link.
 You may also purchase a hard copy from Target Copy Center.
-Within a day after class, worked out solutions to the lecture examples will be available to copy on the door of Little 372, Monday through Friday from 8AM - 4:30PM.
+Within a day after class, worked out solutions to the lecture examples will be available to copy on the doors of Little 372 and 370, Monday through Friday from 8AM - 4:30PM.
 You may use your smart phone to take a picture of completed notes.

-2f DISCUSSION SECTIONS, which meets once a week (either Tuesday or Thursday, depending on the section in which you are registered) gives you a valuable opportunity for open discussion of the lecture material and assigned problems in a smaller class setting.
+2f DISCUSSION SECTIONS, which meet once a week (either Tuesday or Thursday, depending on the section in which you are registered) give you a valuable opportunity for open discussion of the lecture material and assigned problems in a smaller class setting.
 Attendance in discussion is required; a significant portion of the points that determine your grade in the course are earned in your discussion class.
 However, one period per week is generally not adequate to answer all questions.
 Be sure to take advantage of the opportunities outside of class for additional help.

 Your main resource person is your discussion leader, a teaching assistant (TA) in the mathematics department.
 He or she is available during office hours (or by appointment) to answer your questions about the course material.
 Your TA is responsible for recording all quiz, homework, and test scores.
 You must retain all returned papers in case of any discrepancy with your course grade.
-As mentioned above, you should check Sakai regularly and consult with your TA if you have any questions about recorded grades.
+As mentioned above, you should check CANVAS regularly and consult with your TA if you have any questions about recorded grades.
 All grade concerns must be taken care of within one week of receiving the score.
 Your grade is subject to being raised or lowered if there is a recording error, computational error, bubbling error, "padding" error, etc.

-If you have concerns about your discussion class which cannot be handled by your TA please contact the course coordinator, Dr. Huang, in Little 372.
+If you have concerns about your discussion class which cannot be handled by your TA please contact the course coordinators, Dr. Christodoulopoulou in Little 370 or Dr. Huang in Little 372.